Ayahuasca openS the door Dietas LEAD you DEEPER WITHIN

 That is why the itinerary below is intended to give you an idea but it can be moderated on the retreat to maximize your results.

-Manish Hotel Ecológico – Cozy jungle-style cabins in a peaceful natural setting.
-Costa del Sol Wyndham Pucallpa – Comfortable city-center hotel with modern amenities.
-Group pick-up on Day 1 will be from Costa del Sol Wyndham only.
-If staying at Manish or another location, we can assist in arranging a motocarro (tuk-tuk) transfer to the pick-up point.
+Day 0– Arrival in Pucallpa (the day before the program starts) Participants arrive in Pucallpa. 🛏️ Note: Accommodation for this night is not included and should be arranged individually.
+Recommended hotels: • Manish Hotel Ecológico – Comfortable cabins with a jungle feel, quiet and surrounded by nature. • Costa del Sol Wyndham Pucallpa – A classic, modern hotel in the city center. 🚐 Group pick-up will take place only from Costa del Sol Wyndham on the morning of Day 1.
+If you're staying at Manish or elsewhere, we can help arrange a local motocarro (tuk-tuk) to the pick-up point.
 Cost: 15 soles (approx. $4 USD), paid directly to the driver.

-Day 2 – Opening the Sama (August 21) 8:00 AM – Flower bath 9:00 AM – Official opening of the Sama 12:00 PM – Meal for participants 7:00 PM – Ayahuasca Ceremony – Opening the connection with the plant
+Day 2 – Opening the Sama 8:00 AM – Flower bath 9:00 AM – Official opening of the Sama 12:00 PM – Meal for participants 6:00 PM – Ayahuasca Ceremony to connect with the plant

-Day 12 – Final Ayahuasca Ceremony (August 31) 6:00 AM – Final plant drink 12:00 PM – Meal 7:00 PM – Ayahuasca Ceremony – Closing the Sama and placing Pana (energetic protection)
+Day 8 – Ayahuasca Ceremony & Closing 6:00 AM – Final plant drink 12:00 PM – Meal 7:00 PM – Ayahuasca Ceremony – Closing of the Sama and placing Pana (spiritual protection)

 For many, Ayahuasca provides a brief introduction to the broader field of shamanic practice.
 The experience can open perspectives on self-reflection and psychological processes, shedding light on aspects of the inner world that are not always accessible in daily life.
 Its insights, however, are often just the starting point; deeper understanding emerge through systematic engagement, such as plant dietas and long-term discipline.